-This Microsoft impersonation scam has been around since at least 2009 and has been run on computer users in numerous countries, including the U.S., Canada, Australia, New Zealand,
+Origins: This Microsoft impersonation scam has been around since at least 2009 and has been run on computer users in numerous countries, including the U.S., Canada, Australia,

 In short, Microsoft does not contact people out of the blue to tell them there’s something wrong with their computers.
 Ergo, unless you’ve initiated contact with Microsoft about a computer problem you’re having, you should dismiss as frauds any phone calls,

 The ultimate goal of the fraud varies depending upon which con artists are running it.
 Some crossroaders set up the confused householders to buy overpriced (and worthless) anti-virus protection.
 Others, under the guise of selling a solution to the victim’s computer virus “problem,” go after their pigeons’ bank account info, then make hefty withdrawals once they have it.
 Yet others look to take remote control of the computers belonging to those they dupe.
 The last of these appears to be the most common form of the scam; in that iteration, con artists direct their intended victims to access a particular website and download a program from it.
 By doing so, those users enable remote access to their computers.